 of oral health in the care of their patients.

-Hugh Silk is the medical director of a Wellness and Primary Care Center in Leominster as a part of Community Healthlink providing creative and meaningful care to patients with mental health issues.
+Hugh Silk, MD, MPH is the medical director of a Wellness and Primary Care Center in Leominster as a part of Community Healthlink providing creative and meaningful care to patients with mental health issues.
 He is a Professor in the Department of Family Medicine and Community Health.
 He also teaches at the Harvard School of Dental Medicine.
 Hugh does public health work in oral health access and training health care providers to address oral health as part of overall health.
 He is currently working on a five year HRSA grant to evaluate and implement oral health in medical and dental schools and primary care residency programs across the country.

 Relevant to the content of this educational activity, the following individual(s) have no conflict(s) with commercial interest companies to disclose.